Plastic Granulators

 Plastic Granulator – Frequently Asked Questions

-A beside-the-press PC400 starts around US$4,000–6,000.
-Mid-range PC500 to PC600 run US$8,000–18,000.
-Heavy-duty PC800 and larger range US$20,000–45,000 depending on blade steel, screen quantity, and options (wet, stainless, PLC).
+A beside-the-press PC400 starts around US$4,000-6,000.
+Mid-range PC500 to PC600 machines run US$8,000-18,000.
+Heavy-duty PC800 and larger machines range from US$20,000-45,000 depending on blade steel, screen quantity, and options such as wet processing, stainless construction, and PLC control.
 See our price factors breakdown.

-Shredders run at 20–120 rpm with very high torque and tear items up to 2 m into 20–100 mm strips.
-Granulators run at 400–800 rpm and cut those strips — or smaller scrap — into uniform 4–18 mm regrind through a screen.
+Shredders run at 20-120 rpm with very high torque and tear items up to 2 m into 20-100 mm strips.
+Granulators run at 400-800 rpm and cut those strips, or smaller scrap, into uniform 4-18 mm regrind through a screen.
 Most recycling plants use both in sequence.

 Get a Custom Solution & Quote

-• Machine selection based on feedstock, output size, and throughput
+Machine selection based on feedstock, output size, and throughput

-• Support for complete lines from shredding through pelletizing
+Support for complete lines from shredding through pelletizing

-• Fast quotation with layout and utilities guidance
+Fast quotation with layout and utilities guidance

 Contact Form